 What is the timeline of construction?

-Construction is planned to start the week of May 24th and end mid-October, weather permitting.
+Construction is planned to start the week of May 24th and end mid-November, weather permitting.

 Will my sprinklers be damaged?